MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/configure-automation-kit.md

 ### Average automation steps scores

-The following table contains some examples and it's fully customizable, based on your organization's needs and processes.
+The following table contains some examples, and it's fully customizable based on your organization's needs and processes.
 The table is used to get the score for the average automation steps which the user inputs when they request a new automation project.
-You can or remove items from this table per your needs.
+You can modify this table per your needs.

 | **Range**     | **Value From** | **Value To** | **Score** |
 |---------------|----------------|--------------|-----------|